whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    3. Confirm that the Tale title reads as ``Fire influences on forest recovery and associated climate feedbacks in Siberian Larch Forests, Russia``
    4. Confirm that the only item in the ``Selected data`` section matches the uri with ``Data Source`` appended
    5. Confirm that ``Rstudio`` is selected in the Environments widget
-   6. Confirm that the ``Launch New Tale`` button is enabled
+   6. Confirm that the ``Create New Tale and Launch`` button is enabled
-   7. Click ``Launch New Tale``
+   7. Click ``Create New Tale and Launch``
-   8. Confirm that the progress bar appears & properly updates
-   9. Confirm that once complete, you are redirected to the run page
+   9. Confirm that you are redirected to the run page
-   10. Confirm that the Tale name matches the Tale Name in the compose page
+   10. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
    11. Confirm that the data exists in the Tale

 #### Task 3: Shared Behavior